EllAchE/EllAchE.github.io/index.md

 [discord_site_monitor](https://github.com/EllAchE/discord_site_monitor) - Scrapes webpages in (almost) any web format, then sends discord notifications based on extracted data and customizable logic.
 This is a public version of a private repo with more features.
 Private repo features include: executing actions based on the resulting data, support for frequency up to 1 sec, additional bot commands etc. Node/Typescript/Discord.js, Redis DB

 [lingobingo](https://lingobingo.app) - Find out who is the biggest tech bro, weeb, ABG or corporate stereotype 😁 and liven up meetings & lectures by tracking which catchphrases the speaker spits out!
 Use a preset or create your own bingo card.
-React/MUI & tailwind css
+React/MUI & tailwind css.
+Also check [https://www.lingobingo.app/rap](https://www.lingobingo.app/rap)

 [insta-auto-like-v2](https://github.com/EllAchE/insta-auto-like-v2) - Automatically ❤️ your friend's posts